Ivibae/ManMetHacks2.0/README.md

 - We recomend the website: https://www.ccn.com/ to try the progam quickly.
 - You can try other newspaper websites however some will take a while.
 - It is very imporpant to input the complete url.

+Understanding the program:
+- A positive score indicates positive sentiment and vice-versa.
 -------------------

 This is a collaborative project between Ivan Baeza and Juan del Aguila.